ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 Math parser and user-defined constants
 --------------------------------------

-WarpX provides a math parser that reads expressions in the input file.
+WarpX uses AMReX's math parser that reads expressions in the input file.
 It can be used in all input parameters that consist of one or more floats.
 Note that when multiple floats are expected, the expressions are space delimited.